What is the difference between contributory negligence and comparative negligence?

 Duty of Care

-The first element in proving negligence is establishing that the defendant owed a “” to the .
+The first element in proving negligence is establishing that the owed a “duty of care” to the .
 This means that the person had a legal responsibility to act in a certain way toward the injured party.
-For example, drivers have a duty to obey traffic laws and exercise reasonable care to avoid accidents.
+For example, drivers have a duty to obey traffic laws and exercise to avoid accidents.

 Breach of Duty